Universality in polytope phase transitions and message passing algorithms: Introduction and main results

-If the sequence $\cQ$ is random, we say that $\cQ$ has \emph{weak neighborliness} $\rho$ \emph{(in probability)} if the above limits hold \emph{in probability}. \end{definition} In other words, a sequence of polytopes $\{Q^n\}_{n\ge0}$ has weak neighborliness $\rho$, if for large $n$ the $m$ dimensional polytope $Q^n$ has close to the maximum possible number of $k$ faces, for all $k<m\rho (1-\xi)$. \begin{note} Note that previously the neighborliness of a polytope was defined to be the largest integer $k$ satisfying condition $(I)$.
-However, in our definition weak neighborliness refers to the fraction $k/n$.
+In other words, a sequence of polytopes $\{Q^n\}_{n\ge0}$ has weak neighborliness $\rho$, if for large $n$ the $m$-dimensional polytope $Q^n$ has close to the maximum possible number of $k$ faces, for all $k<m\rho(1-\xi)$.

+\begin{note} Note that previously the neighborliness of a polytope was defined to be the largest integer $k$ satisfying condition (I).
+However, in our definition, weak neighborliness refers to the fraction $k/n$.
 This is due to the fact that weak neighborliness is defined in the limit $n\to\infty$. \end{note}

-The existence of weakly neighborly polytope sequences is clear when $m(n)=n$ since in this case we can take $Q^n=C^n$ with $\rho=1$, but the existence is highly non-trivial when $m$ is only a fraction of $n$.
+The existence of weakly neighborly polytope sequences is clear when $m(n)=n$ since in this case we can take $Q^n=C^n$ with $\rho=1$, but the existence is highly nontrivial when $m$ is only a fraction of $n$.